papyri/site-docs/leiden_plus.md

 # Text Leiden+ Documentation

 - For a briefer introduction one can also use: [Guide to SoSOL](https://docs.google.com/document/d/184yKsyRCRtrxW3rK5pfyokr-U9uc0cALrm3k0IQu-gE/edit)
+- For a beta version of a list of g types see: [Sigla, Special Characters, Scribal Punctuation, and Glyphs](https://github.com/papyri/site-docs/blob/master/gtypes.md)
 - [Formatting - Word and Document](#formatting---word-and-document) <a id="top"></a>
     - [Document Division](#document-division)
     - [Line Numbers](#line-number)